[Top]

 Installation

-The SM2DGraphView framework consists of an Xcode 2.4 project, and a much older Project Builder project file, the source code itself, an Xcode 3 project and source code for an Interface Builder 3 plugin, this documentation, and pre-built versions of the framework, Interface Builder 2.x palette, and sample application.
+The SM2DGraphView framework consists of a couple of Xcode projects, the source code targeting the 10.4 SDK and 10.5 SDK, source code for an Interface Builder 3 plugin and an Interface Builder 2 palette, this documentation, and pre-built versions of the framework, IB plugin and palette, and a sample application.

 Simple installation of pre-built products